 LivingWriter vs. Scrivener: Is It Better Than Scrivener?

 The first thing that you will immediately notice after switching to LivingWriter is its modern interface.
-Every tool is placed perfectly and the layout is very clean.
+Every tool is placed correctly, and the layout is immaculate.
 This looks very similar to Google Doc’s interface.

 On the other hand, Scrivener is old-fashioned and needs serious structural revamp.